Hello, I’m Rick Jasperse

 I have worked closely with many volunteers and co-workers over the years.
 We started our local farmer’s market, we have written and received grants, and we have raised over $100,000 for college scholarships for youth.
-We developed a lamb/livestock program, Cattlemen’s Association and Master Gardener program.
+We developed a lamb/livestock program, Cattlemen’s Association, and Master Gardener program.
 We have helped hundreds of 4-H youth learn individual responsibility and citizenship by guiding them through project work and community service.

-Through these real life experiences, I have developed a personal appreciation and understanding of the challenges our community faces.
+Through these real-life experiences, I have developed a personal appreciation and understanding of the challenges our community faces.
 I have spent my life being your public servant and know that caring, respect, and calling folks back will make a difference.
 Working hard to find the answer to your questions is second nature to me.

-As a Representative for the 12th District in the State House of Representatives, I learned fast I don't have all the answers; but I'll listen, research, ask questions, and do the best I can to make the right decision for the people of this district.
+In 2010 I had the Honor to be elected to the Georgia House of Representatives, having the opportunity to sit in the seat of our now Congressman Tom Graves.
+As a Representative for the 11th District in the State House of Representatives, I learned fast I didn’t have all the answers, but I have always been a good listener.
+I enjoy doing the research, asking questions, and doing the best I can to make the right decision for the people of this district.
 I’ve never been afraid to ask the hard questions or take on a job that seemed impossible.
 We need honest folks in Atlanta who don’t go with political agendas other than representing their folks who sent them there.

 Mark Twain once said, “Loyalty to the country always.
 Loyalty to the government when it deserves it.”
-It is MY goal to work to give us a government worthy of your support.
+It is MY goal to work to give us a state government worthy of your support.

 I want to leave you with a quote I learned a long time ago:

-“Res Verba non" : "Deeds, not words.”
+“Res Verba non”: “Deeds, not words.”

 During the next few months we will listen to a lot of words, get a bunch of mail, and be overwhelmed by signs.
 Take time to look at deeds, not words, when you evaluate a candidate.
 Google them and ask them the hard question: “What has this person done in the past?”
 It is a pretty good indicator of what they will do in the future.